charcalope/heartware/docs/dev-guidelines/README.md

 ### Board Representation

-- When adding new python packages, initialize the venv, `pip install <package>`, and `pip freeze --local > requirements.txt` to update requirements file as necessary
+- When adding new python packages, use the `install_pkg` scripts so the integrity of the requirements.txt file is kept and the packages are installed under the virtual env.

 ### Board Firmware